Skip to main content

 via Trellis / Ansible

-If you've moved the PDF Working Directory to a location outside uploads (the default location), and don't want to commit the Core PDF fonts to your Git repo, you'll need to install the fonts with each deployment.
+If you've moved the PDF Working Directory to a location outside uploads, and don't want to commit the Core PDF fonts to your Git repo, you'll need to install the fonts with each deployment.
 Trellis makes this very simple using their deployment hooks.

 To start, create a custom task and override the deploy_build_after hook.
 After adding the custom task, your group_vars/all/main.yml configuration file should look similar to this: